-These review procedures provide for student and/or parent the right to contest a charge that the student has violated the District drug and alcohol policy.
+These review procedures provide for students and/or parents the right to contest a charge that the student has violated the District drug and alcohol policy.

 - 1. The student and parents will be entitled to meet with the designated school administrator(s) at an initial informal hearing. - 2.
 Should a formal hearing before the School Board be in order, the following will be adhered to: